The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 Both "user not found" and "wrong password" return the same `401 Invalid credentials`.
 This is intentional — telling an attacker whether a username exists gives them information.
 Always use the same generic message for both failure cases.
 {% endhint %}

-Notice how clean the login controller is compared to lesson 8's naive version.
-It doesn't touch `bcrypt` directly — `userModel.validatePassword()` handles the hash comparison internally.
-The controller only sees `{ user_id, username }` or `null`.

 ```mermaid
 sequenceDiagram
   participant C as Client